coldshrine/study-notes/books/designing-data-intensive-applications.md

 - **Backward compatibility**: newer code can read data that was written by older code.
 - **Forward compatibility**: older code can read data that was written by newer code.

+Formats for encoding data
+Two different representations:

+- **In memory**
+- When you want to write data to a file or send it over the network, you have to encode it

+Thus, you need a translation between the two representations.
+In-memory representation to byte sequence is called **encoding** (serialisation or marshalling), and the reverse is called **decoding** (parsing, deserialisation or unmarshalling).

+Programming languages come with built-in support for encoding in-memory objects into byte sequences, but it is usually a bad idea to use them.
+Precisely because of a few problems.